cboursnell/preprocess/README.md

 bbmap is automatically installed when the program is run.

-# Installation of facs

-facs is automatically installed when the program is run.

 # Installation of skewer

 skewer is automatically installed when the program is run.